danyip/trackie/README.md

 ## Wishlist
 - Make a search function to select users for tasks based on their skills
-- Implement authorization at the controller level
 - Add sorting/filtering to the UI so users can reorganise their projects and tasks
-- Make the UI easier to navigate, maybe another dropdown for new iteem creation
+- Make the UI easier to navigate, maybe another dropdown for new item creation
+- Tidy up the layout, refactor the .erb and .css files.
 ## Known Bugs
+- The "Due" calculation doesn't work properly due to issues with timezones...

 ## Thoughts about the project
 After just a week learning backend I found this project to be quite challenging.
-There was a lot of hurdles to overcome to get this one done, but overall I am happy with what I achieved in the week.
+There was a lot of hurdles to overcome to get it done, but overall I am happy with what I achieved in the week.